mserranunes/mserranunes.github.io/_pages/ego-foresight.md

     </div>
 </div>

-Our architecture uses a recurrent model to incentivize the concentration of agent features in \boldsymbol{h}_a.
+Our architecture uses a recurrent model to incentivize the concentration of agent features in $\boldsymbol{h}_a$.

 We optimize the reconstruction of the future frames as an additional loss term and train in a self-supervised manner using sequences from a replay buffer.

+Our method can be used as an extension to existing off-policy RL algorithms.

+In this work we apply EF to DrQ-v2 and TD-MPC2.

+## Visualizing the learned features

+As training progresses, $\boldsymbol{h}_a$ specializes in extracting agent features while $\boldsymbol{h}_s$ keeps extracting information of thw whole scene.

+Static information can be overfitted by the decoder and thus is not extracted by either feature vector.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">